port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cicd/octopus-deploy/octopus-deploy.md

 <TabItem value="one-time" label="Scheduled">
   <Tabs groupId="cicd-method" queryString="cicd-method">
   <TabItem value="github" label="GitHub">
-This workflow will run the Jenkins integration once and then exit, this is useful for **scheduled** ingestion of data.
+This workflow will run the Octopus integration once and then exit, this is useful for **scheduled** ingestion of data.

 :::warning
 If you want the integration to update Port in real time using webhooks you should use the [Real Time & Always On](?installation-methods=real-time-always-on#installation) installation option